-The Off For Dual Radio, the state of the HUB on the unselected radio is always reflected as the actual states of the HUB.
-When the HUB is placed off-hook, the selected radio makes channel change per CPS configuration, and the unselected radio does not trigger channel change.
+The Off For Dual Radio, the state of the HUB

+Hook on the unselected radio is always

+State for considered as on-hook.
+The state of

+APX [TM] Dual the HUB of the selected radio is always

+Radio reflected as the actual states of the

+Setup HUB.
+When the HUB is placed off-

+hook, the selected radio makes

+channel change per CPS configuration,

+and the unselected radio does not trigger channel change.